aleph-zero-foundation/AlephBFT/README.md

 There are many unit tests and several integration tests that may be run by standard command `cargo test --lib` or `cargo test --lib --skip medium` if you want to run just small tests.
+Alternatively, you may run the `run_local_pipeline.sh` script.

+### Code Coverage

+You may generate the code coverage summary using the `gen_cov_data.sh` script and then a detailed raport for every file with `cov_report.sh`.
+Make sure to first install all the required tools with `install_cov_tools.sh`.

 ### Resources